sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0401_NeuralNetworksTheory.md

 ## Motivations and types

-When we studied the Perceptron algorithm, we noted how we can transform the original feature vector $\mathbf{x}$ to a feature representation  $\phi(\mathbf{x}$ that includes non-linear transformations, to still use linear classifiers for non-linearly separable datasets (we studied classification tasks but the same is true for regression ones).
+When we studied the Perceptron algorithm, we noted how we can transform the original feature vector $\mathbf{x}$ to a feature representation  $\phi(\mathbf{x})$ that includes non-linear transformations, to still use linear classifiers for non-linearly separable datasets (we studied classification tasks but the same is true for regression ones).
 The "problem" is that this feature transformation is not learned from the data but is applied a priori, before using the actual machine learning (linear) algorithm.
 With neural networks instead, the feature transformation is endogenous to the learning (training) step.